Dak Prescott Player Prop Bets for NFL Week 10 | Dallas vs. Atlanta 11/14/2021

 Season Stats

-- He also has 86 rushing yards on 24 carries, averaging 10.8 yards per game.
+- He has tacked on 86 rushing yards on 24 carries, averaging 10.8 yards per game.

-- The Cowboys have run 55.9% passing plays and 44.1% rushing plays this season.
-They rank sixth in the NFL in scoring.
+- The Cowboys have thrown the football in 55.9% of their plays from scrimmage this year while staying on the ground 44.1% of the time.
+This offensive attack ranks sixth in the NFL in points scored.

 - Prescott has attempted 37 of his 255 passes in the red zone, accounting for 47.4% of his team's red zone plays.